 Please read these instructions thoroughly:

-Click below to apply, which will take you to the online application system.
+When the application is open, click the link below to apply, which will take you to the online application system.

 Click "Create a new account."